DukeStatSci/thesis-sp18-driscoll-envjustice/README.md

 # Injustice in Toxicity Burdens

-Undergraduate thesis of Anne Driscoll, to be submitted in Spring 2018.
-Using publically available Census and EPA data, seeks to examine the toxicity distribution experienced by minority groups in the US.
+Using publicly available Census and EPA data to examine the toxicity distribution experienced by minority groups in the US.

 ## Contents